-The Standard is limited to the welding of quenched and tempered steel parent material complying with Clause 2.1.
+This Standard is limited to the welding of quenched and tempered steel parent material complying with Clause 2.1.

-The Standard applies to the welding of steelwork in structures complying with appropriate Standards.
-Where welded joints in these structures are governed by dynamic loading conditions, the Standard applies only to those welded joints that comply with the fatigue provisions of AS 3990, as limited by Item (ii) below, or with the directly equivalent fatigue provisions of other application Standards.
+This Standard applies to the welding of steelwork in structures complying with AS 4100 or NZS 3404.1.
+Where welded joints in these structures are governed by dynamic loading conditions, this Standard applies only to those welded joints that comply with the fatigue provisions of AS 3990, AS 4100 or NZS 3404.1, as limited by Item (ii) below, or with the directly equivalent fatigue provisions of other application Standards.

-The Standard applies to welded joints that are-
+This Standard applies to welded joints that are-

-- (i) not subject to fatigue conditions; or - (ii) subject to fatigue conditions; and- - (A) the stress range in the welded joint complies with the permissible stress range of stress Categories C, D, E or F of AS 3990, or weld categories lower than or equal to detail Category 112 of AS 4100 or NZS 3404.1; or - (B) the stress range in the welded joint is not greater than 80% of the permissible stress range of stress Category B of AS 3990 (Category SP weld, see Clause 1.5.2); or - (C) the stress range in the welded joint is greater than 80% of the permissible stress range for stress Category B of AS 3990, or exceeds the stress range permitted for detail Category 112 of AS 4100 or NZS 3404.1 (Category FP weld, see Clause 1.5.2), but does not exceed the maximum stress ranges permitted for these categories.
+- (i) not subject to fatigue conditions; or - (ii) subject to fatigue conditions; and- - (A) the stress range in the welded joint complies with the permissible stress range of stress Categories C, D, E or F of AS 3990, or weld categories lower than or equal to detail Category 112 of AS 4100 or NZS 3404.1; - (B) the stress range in the welded joint is not greater than 80% of the permissible stress range of stress Category B of AS 3990 (Category SP weld, see Clause 1.5.2); or - (C) the stress range in the welded joint is greater than 80% of the permissible stress range for stress Category B of AS 3990, or exceeds the stress range permitted for detail Category 112 of AS 4100 or NZS 3404.1 (Category FP weld, see Clause 1.6), but does not exceed the maximum stress ranges permitted for these categories.